 Windows, external doors and joinery

 Repair category: 2

-Notes: The windows serving the property are of an older style and require regular ongoing maintenance including attention to framework and other components.
-Condensation was noted between the glazing panes of at least one window unit indicative of a defective seal and repairs will be required.
-Upgrading works may be prudent in the near future to the window/external door units.
+Notes: The windows serving the property are of an older style and will require regular ongoing maintenance including attention to frame work and other components.
+Future upgrading works should be expected.

+External decorations

+Repair category:

-External decorations Repair category: 2 Notes: Weathering noted to areas.
-Climbing garden vegetation will need to be maintained on a regular basis.
-Paint finished and decorated external surfaces will require redecoration on a regular basis.
+Notes: Paint finished and decorated external surfaces will require redecoration on a regular basis.